 Table of Contents:

-Under contract.
-Scientific Understanding and Representation: Modeling and the Physical Sciences.
-London: Routledge. (co-edited with Insa Lawler and Elay Shech)
+2023.
+Scientific Understanding and Representation: Modeling in the Physical Sciences. (co-edited with Insa Lawlor and Elay Shech)

 Articles and Book Chapters

 - In progress.
 Paper on understanding and measurement.

 - In progress.
 Paper on scientific understanding and collective agents. (with Sandy Goldberg)

 - 2023.
 Onwards, My Friend!
 Reply to de Regt.
 In Scientific Understanding and Representation: Modeling and the Physical Sciences. edited by I. Lawler, K. Khalifa, and E. Shech.
 London: Routledge.

 - 2023.
 Should Friends and Frenemies of Understanding be Friends?
 Discussing De Regt.
 In Scientific Understanding and Representation: Modeling and the Physical Sciences. edited by I. Lawler, K. Khalifa, and E. Shech.
 London: Routledge.

 - 2022.
 Integrating Philosophy of Understanding with the Cognitive Sciences."
 Frontiers in Systems Neuroscience. (with F. Islam, J. P. Gamboa, D. A. Wilkenfeld and D. Kostic)